JSerZANP/shaku/packages/shaku-code-annotate/README.md

 <ruby>釈<rp>(<rp><rt>Shaku</rt><rp>)<rp></ruby>- _elucidate, explain_

 This module enables you to annotate your code snippet with separation from normal comments, makes it easier to explain the code.
 It uses [shiki](https://github.com/shikijs/shiki) as backbone and inspired by [shiki-twoslash](https://shikijs.github.io/twoslash/).

 ![](./docs/static/shaku-code-annotate-screenshot.png)

-Take a look at the live demo https://shaku-web.vercel.app
+Take a look at the live demo from playground https://shaku-web.vercel.app

 ## Usage